jdpmm/GoSheet/README.md

 | 5 | 2 | 3 | 5 |
 ```

-### No loops on clone operation
+### Loops

-Can not there be loops on this operation since each cell starts with a value of 0, so if you made something like:
+A loop error will be generated when one cell point to another cell and this cell point to the first cell, looks like:

 ```
 | 1 | 2 |
 | > | < |